mayer79/foodDetector/README.md

 # load("data/food_customized.RData", verbose = TRUE)
 ```
 Why compressing to 60 pixels per side?
-The reason is memory: The training data set alone would be around 6 GB of data if we would use the size of Googlenet.
+The reason is memory: The training data set alone would be around 6 GB of data if we would use the same picture size as GoogLeNet.

 ### Model specification
 Next, we can specify a simple CNN with two convolutions.